What is newborn screening?

 Importance of newborn screening for SMA

-Diagnosing and treating SMA quickly is crucial to stopping progression of the disease, which robs infants of valuable motor neurons that allow them to walk, sit and even breathe.2,3
+Diagnosing and treating SMA quickly is crucial to stopping progression of the disease, which robs infants of valuable motor neurons that allow them to walk, sit and even breathe.2,3,4

-With SMA as the leading global genetic cause of infant death, it is crucially important to screen for this condition.2
+With SMA being one of the leading global genetic causes of infant death, it is crucially important to screen for this condition.2

 Advances in research and treatment options for SMA

 Advances in understanding and treating SMA have encouraged the SMA community to call for a renewed commitment to implement NBS on a global scale.
 These advances include:

 - Development of life-saving interventions

 - Early treatment having a major influence on outcomes

 - Rapid developments in R&D to identify other treatments5

 - Introduction of screening in the US and other countries globally6